00cedke/WiiUHacking/README.md

 You must install libutils, dynamic_libs and libkernel.

 # Credits
-cedkeChat for the Thread Code.
+cedkeChat for the Thread Codes.
-Azaee for the Kernel Games and Loader.
+Azaee for the Kernel Codes.